StuffOnTheInternet/wikiweaver/README.md

 The host goes to [stuffontheinter.net](https://stuffontheinter.net) to create and view a lobby.

 All players then join this lobby using the [Firefox addon](https://addons.mozilla.org/en-US/firefox/addon/wikiweaver/).
-All players that have successfully joined the lobby will be shown in the leaderboard in bottom right.
+All players that have successfully joined the lobby will be shown in the leaderboard in the bottom right.

 The host then decides on the start and goal pages, and proceeds to start the lobby.